Archive for the ‘General Introduction’ Category

 Dr. Ian Paul

-Metaphors and Revelation 12-13 Alan Brady over at Café Apocalypsis has a nice summary of parts of Dr. Ian Paul's article "" in Studies in the Book of Revelation, ed.
+Metaphors and Revelation 12-13 Alan Brady over at Café Apocalypsis had a nice summary of parts of Dr. Ian Paul’s article “” in Studies in the Book of Revelation, ed.
 S. Moyse (see here) and some methodological reflections on the interpretation of metaphors.
-Ian Paul's essay is based on his Ph.D.-dissertation, "The ...
+Ian Paul’s essay is based on his Ph.D.-dissertation, “The Value of Paul Ricoeur’s […]

 Lücke, Einleitung